 - Do not grant permission for the police to search your vehicle, home, or any of your belongings.

 - Even if you are completely innocent, do not resist being arrested by contorting your body or attempting to touch the police in any way.

 - Do not believe everything the officers say; they may lie to you to get you to talk.
 It is your right to remain silent and wait for an attorney to advocate on your behalf.
 Exercise this right.

 - If police come to your home, do not go outside unless they have a warrant for your arrest.
 Also, do not allow police into your home without a warrant.

 - If police happen to arrest you while you are outside your home, do not allow them to go inside with you to collect your belongings.
 Even without a warrant, once invited inside, they may begin to search your residence.
 The same goes for your vehicle.

 Contact The Law Offices of Bryan R. Kazarian Today

 The above information is good to know if you are ever placed under arrest, but if you have already been arrested for any type of crime in Orange County, the skilled legal team at The Law Offices of Bryan R. Kazarian can help.
 Our smart, tenacious lawyers and other professionals have been successfully defending clients against all types of charges for more than 16 years.
 Even during arrest for serious crimes, individuals have multiple rights.
 If police violated those rights at any time during the arrest or the investigation that followed, evidence obtained as a result may be deemed inadmissible.
 At The Law Offices of Bryan R. Kazarian, we know how to analyze the prosecution’s case to identify weaknesses and holes, and we will fight tirelessly to protect your rights, reputation, and freedom.
 Don’t go through this difficult time alone; we can help.
-Contact us today at 855-918-4253 for a free and confidential consultation about your case.
+Contact us today at 855-918-4253 for a confidential consultation about your case.